Probing the Hot Gaseous Halos of Milky Way-like Galaxies in the TNG50 simulation: Summary

 \section{Summary}

 We have presented a systematic comparison between the hot gaseous halos of MW-mass galaxies in the TNG50 cosmological simulation and existing observational constraints.
-Our analysis, based on synthetic X-ray observables (e.g., luminosity, surface brightness, emission measure) and \ion{O}{7}/\ion{O}{8} absorption line strengths, leads to the following main conclusions:
+Our analysis is based on synthetic X-ray observables, including luminosity, surface brightness, and emission measure, together with \ion{O}{7} and \ion{O}{8} absorption line strengths.
+The main conclusions are as follows:

 \begin{enumerate}[label=(\roman*), align=left]